-It is expected that the parent or guardian or designated adult of the child under 16 to enrol, attend and complete the course in its entirety and the course fee is applicable to both parties.
+It is expected that the parent or guardian or designated adult of the child, under 16, should enrol, attend and complete the course in its entirety and the course fee is applicable to both parties.

-The following outlines our procedures adopted for accepting students who are 16 and under into Lifelong Learning and Welsh for Adults classes.
+The following outlines our procedures adopted for accepting students who are 16 and under into Lifelong Learning.

 Students 16 and under will only be accepted if they are there for educational reasons.

 There must be an academic reason for a child to attend our classes, and we will need to have a letter from the School supporting it.

 - The child needs to be, at least, in KS3.